-- Choose less susceptible cultivars, whenever possible, especially among calibrachoa and pansy.
-The most resistant calibrachoa cultivar was Chameleon Blueberry Scone and the most susceptible was Cabaret Blue Sky.
-The pansy cultivars Fama Silver Blue, Clear Sky White, Clear Sky White, Crown Golden, Fama Blue Angel, Fama Dark-Eyed White, and Happy Face. - If the crops you are growing can tolerate a low pH, lower the growing media pH to 5.5. or well below 6.0 - Using acid reacting ammonium-based fertilizers helps reduce disease incidence compared to the more basic calcium nitrate type fertilizers - Purchase pathogen-free plants.
+- Choose less susceptible cultivars whenever possible, especially among calibrachoa and pansy.
+In a trial conducted at Cornell University, the most resistant calibrachoa cultivar was Chameleon Blueberry Scone and the most susceptible was Cabaret Blue Sky.
+The pansy cultivars Fama Silver Blue, Clear Sky White, Clear Sky White, Crown Golden, Fama Blue Angel, Fama Dark-Eyed White, and Happy Face were also reported to be more resistant (Benson and Parker 2000). - If the crops you are growing can tolerate a low pH, lower the growing media pH to 5.5. - Use acid reacting ammonium-based fertilizers to help reduce disease incidence compared to the more basic calcium nitrate type fertilizers - Purchase pathogen-free plants.
 This can be challenging as incoming plugs can appear healthy until they are subject to some type of stress. - Control fungus gnats and shore flies that can spread the spores. - Reused pots, especially plug trays, may harbor the pathogen.
 If you are considering reusing containers, select those crops less susceptible to Thielaviopsis for replanting in reused containers.
-Powerful rinsing is needed to remove organic debris that can harbor Thielaviopsis. - Use a disinfectant to thoroughly clean the pots and plug trays.
-The disinfectants hydrogen dioxide (XeroTol 2.0) or a 10% solution of chlorine bleach was found to be most effective as disinfectants for plug trays. - Discard infested plants and growing media.
-If a hanging basket or flat has infected plants, the whole basket or flat and infested growing media should be discarded because fungicides will not eradicate the disease.

-- At the end of the growing season, do a thorough cleanup of the greenhouse.
+Powerful rinsing is needed to remove organic debris that can harbor Thielaviopsis prior to disinfecting - Use a disinfectant to thoroughly clean the pots and plug trays.
+The greenhouse disinfectant hydrogen dioxide (XeroTol) or a 10% solution of chlorine bleach was found to be most effective as disinfectants for plug trays. - Discard infested plants and growing media.
+If a hanging basket or flat has infected plants, the whole basket or flat and infested growing media should be discarded because fungicides will not eradicate the disease. - At the end of the growing season, do a thorough cleanup of the greenhouse.
 The fungus can survive as resistant chlamydospores on the soil floor and in wooden benches. - Proper diagnosis is needed to determine an effective management program.
 Not all fungicides labeled for root rots are effective against Thielaviopsis.
 Fungicides will only help protect healthy plants from becoming infected.
 If you have a history of the disease, treat preventively with fungicides.
 See the latest edition of New York and New England Management Guidelines for Greenhouse Floriculture and Herbaceous Ornamentals for more specific up-to-date recommendations.

-Careful attention to preventive sanitation measures, scouting, managing the pH and preventive use of fungicides are all needed to manage black root rot on susceptible crops.
+Careful attention to preventive sanitation measures, scouting, managing the pH, and preventive use of fungicides are all needed to manage black root rot on susceptible crops.